-The Raymond Williams Society postgraduate essay competition for work grounded in the tradition of cultural materialism is named in honour of our late and much-missed colleague, Simon Dentith (1952-2014), former editor of Key Words and competition judge.
+The Raymond Williams Society postgraduate essay competition for work grounded in the tradition of cultural materialism is named in honour of our late and much-missed colleague, Simon Dentith (1952-2014), former editor of Key Words and prize judge.

-2017: Ryan David Furlong (University of Iowa) ‘”White Slaves” as “Black Slaves”: Re-evaluating the 19th c.
+2017: Ryan David Furlong (University of Iowa), ‘”White Slaves” as “Black Slaves”: Re-evaluating the 19th c.
 Working-Class Autobiography within the (Con)texts of Transatlantic Abolitionism’.

 2016: Laura McCormick Kilbride (University of Cambridge), ‘The New Catholic Left: Language, Liturgy and Literature in Slant Magazine, 1964-1970’

 2015: Owen Holland (University of Cambridge), ‘From the Place Vendome to Trafalgar Square: Imperialism and Counter-Hegemony in the 1880s Romance Revival’